junfanz1/junfanz1.github.io/_pages/About Me.md

 In Rotman International Trading Competition, I ranked Top 10 Algorithmic Trader.
 I have honors including Outstanding Bachelor Thesis (Top 1%), Meritorious Winner in International Mathematical Contest in Modeling, Second Prize in Asia Supercomputing Challenge, and Top 10% in Citadel Datathon.

-## __Online Course & Reading Book Notes__
+## __Online Course & `Book Reading Club` Notes__

 I love MOOC self-learning and reading all kinds of books.
-I have 3 blogs as summaries of acheived Coursera learning certificates.
-More selected Coursera course notes and remarks, as well as book excerpts and "Minutes of Humanities and Social Sciences Reading Club" blogs are available on 豆瓣 ([Douban](https://www.douban.com/people/junfanz/notes)).
+I have 3 [galleries](https://junfanz1.github.io/categories/#online-course-certificates) as a summary of my acheived Coursera learning certificates.
+More online course ratings and detailed evaluations, and "Minutes of Humanities and Social Sciences Reading Club" are available on 豆瓣 ([Douban](https://www.douban.com/people/junfanz/notes)).

 ---